Adamocho/OverTheWire-Wargames/Bandit/Walkthrough.md

 `boJ9jbbUNNfktd78OOpsqOltutMc3MY1` is the password.

 ### Level 1 => 2

+> The password for the next level is stored in a file called - located in the home directory

 Here, the file is a dash(`-`).
 Do the same thing as before.